sym-z/arm-to-the-teeth/docs/DESIGN.md

     - What floor the player is on
 	- Possibly playtime and high score
 - Notifications can be displayed to the user like in IMP when it is pressing, like choosing where to take damage.

+## Enemy Movement
+- Start out immobile, then enemies can choose a spot to move when the player moves, in cardinal directions, as long as there is not an item blocking them.
+  - As the player clears out itmes they are in turn opening the possibilities for greater enemy movement